 This FAQ is the sole property of it’s author.
 Absolutely no reproduction in part or whole may be used without consent of it’s author.
 You may link this FAQ from your web site or include it in any reference sources you have as long as credit is given to the author.
 All contents of this FAQ are correct as known by the author and do not represent the absolute truth.
 Any inaccuracies that are pointed out to the author and shown to be valid will be appropriately corrected.

 The Bodybuilding Competition FAQ can be found at the following web site:

-Natural Physique Systems, http://nps.ticz.com/bbcfaq.htm
+Natural Physique Systems, https://nps.ticz.com/bbcfaq.htm